newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

 * "CoffeeScript writes better JavaScript than you do" - David Brady (FIXME right name?)
 * "Here's your new best practice: not everything is a best practice" - David Finch's wife (FIXME correct?)
+* "Loss aversion is the pillar of conservatism" - @dhh
+* "Experience developers have a lower tolerance for technical debt" - @tenderlove
+* "I hate other people spending my risk budget" - Josh Susser

 ## Notes